andela-cnwankwo/iLink/README.md

 - (optional) Karma can also be installed globally for easier access to the test by running `npm install -g karma-cli`

 ### How To Test
-This application can be test locally by running `npm test`
+This application can be tested locally by running `npm test`

 ### How To Contribute
 To contribute, fork this repository, make required changes and open a pull request.